Killinaskully: Nurse Sheila Maloney

 Played by Eileen Gibbons, Maloney is infatuated with Timmy.
 This infatuation is first addressed in the fifth episode, entitled "The Pitch".
 She expresses concern for him when he is in danger and is full of praise for him when he does something correctly.
 Although at the wedding of Dieter to Miss Fahy, she and Timmy share a drunken sexual encounter (in the bridal suite), which by the start of the following series, has blossomed into a relationship.
 She first appears in the second episode, entitled "The Date".

 Bridie Clancy

 Played by Mary Harvey, she is Dan's sister.
 She makes her first appearance in the first episode of the second series, entitled "The Election".
 She is an expert at rabbit hunting and has a knack for getting into potentially lethal situations and coming out unscathed.
-It is implied on several occasions that she has a soft spot for Sgt.
+It is shown on several occasions that she has a soft spot for Sgt.
 Dick.

+Cissy Cullen

+A close friend of Mrs. Gilhooley, Nurse Maloney and Goretti.
+She is a very talented accordion player, and is fairly well-liked in the village.
+She is seen dancing with Jimmy at Catherine and Dieter's wedding.

+Mrs. Collins

+A close friend of Bridie and Dan, she is often seen chatting with Bridie in the village.